NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: NurValues' Potential in Enhancing LLM Value Alignment

 We aim to evaluate whether NurValues can effectively enhance LLMs' alignment with nursing values.
 To this end, we adopt the in-context learning (ICL) approach as a lightweight and model-agnostic method.
-We use the \textbf{Chain of Thought (CoT)}~\citep{wei2022chain}, \textbf{Self-Consistency (SC)}~\citep{wang2023selfconsistencyimproveschainthought}, and \textbf{K-Shot} methods, as shown in Tab.~\ref{tab:icl_merged_no_0shot} (More details and results of this experiment can be found in App. \ref{appendix:icl}).
+We use the \textbf{Chain of Thought (CoT)}~\citep{wei2022chain}, \textbf{Self-Consistency (SC)}~\citep{wang2023selfconsistencyimproveschainthought}, and \textbf{K-Shot} methods, as shown in Tab.~\ref{tab:icl_merged_no_0shot} (More details, see App. \ref{appendix:icl}).
 On the Easy-Level dataset, the K-Shot method is most effective. \textbf{Llama-3.1-70B-Instruct} achieves a Ma-F1 of 92.14 with 6-shot, improving by 18.60 points over 0-shot.
 CoT and SC also yield modest gains, e.g., \textbf{Qwen2.5-72B-Instruct} improves from 93.31 to 94.68 with CoT.
 However, CoT reduces performance in some models (e.g., \textbf{DeepSeek-V3}, \textbf{HuatuoGPT-o1-72B}), likely because Easy-Level cases are simple and CoT causes overthinking.
 On the Hard-Level dataset, different ICL methods lead to notable improvements in LLM performance.
 CoT achieves the best overall results.
 For example, DeepSeek-V3 improves its Ma-F1 from 34.29 (main experiment) to 57.32 with CoT, a gain of 23.03\ $\uparrow$.
 SC is most effective for Llama-3-8B, boosting its Ma-F1 from 6.66 to 28.05.
 In the K-Shot setting, model performance generally increases with more examples.
 For instance, Llama-3.1-70B sees its Ma-F1 rise from 24.96 to 32.99 when moving from 0-shot to 10-shot, an increase of 8.03 $\uparrow$.
 Overall, all ICL methods outperform the simple I/O baseline, confirming that NurValues can effectively support few-shot ethical alignment.